calliope-project/ec_modules/wrappers/atlite/cutout/README.md

 # Wrapper for `atlite` cutout functionality

-Downloads and stores a cutout of the requested latitude/longitude and saves it locally for reuse.
+Take / download cutout data for the requested latitude/longitude, prepare it for `atlite` functions, and save it locally for reuse.

 >[!important]
 >`atlite` data reading is not combinatorial.
 Three cases are possible AND EXCLUSIVE EACH OTHER: